Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/intellectual-property.md

 ## Overview

-SkyMirror's intellectual property (IP) strategy is designed to protect our innovations, create sustainable competitive advantages, and build long-term enterprise value.
+Skymirror's intellectual property (IP) strategy is designed to protect our innovations, create sustainable competitive advantages, and build long-term enterprise value.
 This comprehensive approach covers patents, trademarks, copyrights, trade secrets, and other forms of IP across all business units and geographical markets.

 ## Strategic Objectives

-1. **Competitive Differentiation:** Protect core technologies that differentiate SkyMirror in the marketplace
+1. **Competitive Differentiation:** Protect core technologies that differentiate Skymirror in the marketplace
 2. **Value Creation:** Build a valuable IP portfolio that enhances company valuation
-3. **Freedom to Operate:** Ensure SkyMirror can develop and market products without IP constraints
+3. **Freedom to Operate:** Ensure Skymirror can develop and market products without IP constraints
 4. **Revenue Generation:** Create opportunities for licensing and technology transfer
 5. **Defensive Protection:** Mitigate risks of IP infringement claims from competitors
 6. **Innovation Culture:** Support and incentivize continued innovation throughout the organization